glothriel/wormhole/README.md

 ### Install client

 You should do this on another cluster.
 If not, change the namespace to say `wormhole-client` to avoid conflicts.
+Please note the `client.name` parameter - it should be unique for each client.
+At this point you may add as many clients as you want.

 ```
 kubectl create namespace wormhole

-helm install -n wormhole wh kubernetes/helm --set client.enabled=true --set client.serverDsn="http://server.wg.publicHost:8080"
+helm install -n wormhole wh kubernetes/helm --set client.enabled=true --set client.serverDsn="http://<server.wg.publicHost>:8080" --client.name clientOne
 ```

 ### Expose a service